hwanseok21/foobar-challenge/README.md

   Google's hiring philosophy is, “Let's not hire people who are not talented, even if it means losing talented people.”
 When I first looked at myself, I realized that I was definitely not the right talent for Google.

   And the basis for being sure of this is as follows.
 What I kept searching for at that time was about mamba.
 In my opinion, the talent Google wants right now is an LLM deep learning expert.
 So, I expect that I received an invitation like this.
 However, I am someone who has never dealt with the LLM model.
-I was just lucky enough to receive an invitation while working as an intern, and it became even more certain.
+I was just lucky enough to receive an invitation while working as an ECo Lab intern, and it became even more certain.

-  So, I decided to just prepare for Kotena and solve the problems step by step.
+  So, I decided to just prepare for coding test and solve the problems step by step.

-  This repository is just a record book of challenge
+  This repository is just a record book of challenge.